fvf1361/getting-and-cleaning-data/codebook.md

 * `LAYING`: subject laying down

 #### tidy data
-Includes only the `mean` and `std` variables. the original data contaings repeated measurements for each `subject` and each `activity`.
+Includes only the `mean` and `std` variables. the original data contains repeated measurements for each `subject` and each `activity`.
 In the tidy dataset, the average of measurements per `subject`, per `activity` are calculated and reported.

 #### workflow processes